 *If you wish to reinstate a loan you have already declined or to modify a loan you have already accepted, please contact the Office of Financial Aid.
 All requests for loan adjustments must be made in writing via email from your student email address.

 Federal Direct Parent PLUS Loan for Undergraduate Students (PLUS loan)

-To apply for a Federal Direct PLUS loan, an application must be completed by a biological or adoptive parent (or in some cases, the stepparent) of a dependent undergraduate student for which the loan is being borrowed.
+To apply for a Federal Direct PLUS loan, an application must be completed by a biological or adoptive parent (or, in some cases, the stepparent) of a dependent undergraduate student for which the loan is being borrowed.
 The loan is based on the creditworthiness of the borrower.
-The maximum a parent can borrow is Denison’s cost of education minus all financial aid the student receives.
+The maximum a parent can borrow is Denison’s cost of attendance minus all financial aid the student receives.